turingschool/curriculum/tutorials/better_views/view_partials.markdown

 = render 'comments'
 ```

-And that's true.
 If you give `render` a string, it will attempt to render a partial with that name.
 But, due to implementation details of the `render` method, you *cannot* leave off the `:partial` and still use `:locals`:

 ```haml
 = render 'comments', :locals => {:article => @article}